Things to know

 Such policies do not require compliance by the supplier as such but their requirements will be included in the procurement documents.
 It is important to understand that the issuer of the procurement may have very little flexibility to vary terms once the RFP is issued.
 In many procurements, it is quite important to fully comment on any proposed contractual terms, because the combination of general procurement principles and applicable policies may result in the issuer of the procurement having very little latitude to negotiate terms which were not raised in the initial response.

 Certain provinces in Canada have specific rules relating to personal information which add additional complexity to selling in the public sector.
-Personal information under the custody or control of public bodies in British Columbia or Nova Scotia must be stored and accessed only within Canada.
-Although some exceptions to this requirement exist, the statutory rules create significant barriers to selling goods and services to the governments and public bodies in these provinces where personal information may be processed or accessed outside Canada.
+Personal information under the custody or control of public bodies in Nova Scotia must be stored and accessed only within Canada, subject to exceptions.

 Things to do